Blackout-Technologies/btnexus-node-java/README.md

 # Implement your own Node
+Put the produced fatJAR in your External Libraries.
 First you need know the purpose of your Node.
 Nodes should be small and serve only one purpose.
 To implement your own Node you need to inherit from the Node class,